krishnasinghprojects/Portfolio/timeline.md

 - Land a meaningful full-stack developer internship
 - Master DSA fundamentals and ace technical interviews
 - Build AI-powered applications from scratch
-- Contribute to open-source projects
-- Network with industry professionals
-- Keep the learning momentum going

 **The Adventure Continues:**
 From that 4GB laptop struggling with BlueJ to building full-stack applications with AI integrations - what a ride it's been!
 But this is just the beginning.
 The real adventure starts now.